Charting the new physics through one-loop effects in the muon magnetic dipole moment: Properties of the elementary functions

 $\bullet$ Inverse hyperbolic functions\\[1ex] The inverse hyperbolic tangent function is defined as

 The domain of $z$ is $(-1,1)$, while the range of $\mr{arctanh}(z)$ is $(-\infty,\infty)$.
 It has the following properties:

-$\bullet$ Matching between inverse trigonometric tangent and inverse hyperbolic tangent\\[1ex] In general, the variables of can be complex.
+$\bullet$ Matching between inverse trigonometric tangent and inverse hyperbolic tangent functions\\[1ex] In general, variables of these functions can be complex.
 Then, the relationships between inverse trigonometric tangent and inverse hyperbolic tangent are given as \cite{Gradshteyn:2007cpj}